Massage Modalities We Practice

 Massage or massage therapy are systems of structured palpation or movement of the soft tissue of the body.
 The massage system may include, but is not limited to, such techniques as, stroking, kneading, gliding, percussion, friction, vibration, compression, passive or active stretching within the normal anatomical range of movement; effleurage (either firm or light soothing, stroking movement, without dragging the skin, using either padded parts of fingertips or palms); petrissage (lifting or picking up muscles and rolling the folds of skin); or tapotement (striking with the side of the hand, usually with partly flexed fingers, rhythmic movements with fingers or short rapid movements of sides of the hand).
 These techniques may be applied with or without the aid of lubricants, salt or herbal preparations, hydromassage, thermal massage or a massage device that mimics or enhances the actions possible by human hands.
 The purpose of the practice of massage is to enhance the general health and well-being of the recipient.
 Massage does not include the diagnosis of a specific pathology, the prescription of drugs or controlled substances, spinal manipulation or those acts of physical therapy that are outside the scope of massage therapy.

 The use of essential oils (extracted from herbs, flowers, resin, woods, and roots) in body and skin care treatments is known as aromatherapy.
 Used as a healing technique for thousands of years by the Egyptians, Greeks, and Romans, essential oils aid in relaxation, improve circulation, and help the healing of wounds.
 Aromatherapy diffusers are utilized to fill the massage room with the scent of the oils.
-Specific essential oils are blended by the aromatherapist and added to a carrier oil, such as almond oil, to be used during the massage.
-Each oil has its own unique characteristics and benefits.
+Specific essential oils are blended by the aromatherapist and added to a carrier oil, such as almond oil, to be used during Each oil has its own unique characteristics and benefits.

 DEEP TISSUE MASSAGE

 Techniques that utilize deep-tissue/deep-muscle massage are administered to affect the sub-layer of musculature and fascia.
 These techniques require advanced training and a thorough understanding of anatomy and physiology.
-The muscles must be relaxed in order to effectively perform deep-tissue massage, otherwise tight surface muscles prevent the practitioner from reaching deeper musculature.
+The muscles must be relaxed in order to effectively perform deep-tissue massage, tight surface muscles prevent the practitioner from reaching deeper musculature.
 It helps with chronic muscular pain and injury rehabilitation and reduces inflammation-related pain caused by arthritis and tendinitis.
 It is generally integrated with other massage techniques.

 Much like acupuncture, reflexology works to move energy blockages in the body.
 By stimulating points, with firm thumb and finger pressure, on the client’s feet and hands that correspond to organs in the body, reflexologists can promote relaxation, reduce pain, and restore energy flow.